Updated: March 13, 2026

 Greenhouse is iCIMS’s closest mid-market competitor, with a median contract of $12,250/yr according to Vendr (2025).
 Greenhouse is known for its structured hiring methodology and cleaner UI, but its sourcing automation add-on runs $24,970 for 10 seats.
 For a detailed cost comparison, see our Greenhouse pricing breakdown.

 SmartRecruiters starts at $14,995/yr and is one of the few enterprise ATS platforms with a limited free tier (SmartStart, up to 250 employees).
 SAP completed its acquisition of SmartRecruiters in September 2025, which may affect pricing in 2026.
-See our SmartRecruiters pricing guide for the full breakdown.
+See our SmartRecruiters cost analysis for the full breakdown.

 Jobvite targets mid-market to enterprise teams with a PEPM model similar to iCIMS ($7-$11 PEPM), but with a broader range that starts lower for smaller organizations at approximately $4,000/yr based on buyer-reported data.
 Jobvite bundles recruiting marketing with its ATS, which saves a separate purchase, but its analytics and reporting are less mature than iCIMS.